OlivierLD/raspberry-coffee/Project.Trunk/PlantWateringSystem/README.md

 ![Wiring](./SparkFun.Bonnet_bb.png)

+> _Note_: Notice the PowerBoost (500) and the LiPo battery.
+> The power supply is powering the booster, that in turn powers the Raspberry Pi, through the its battery.
+> The reason for that is that it is difficult (if even possible) to power the Raspberry Pi and the Pump from the same 5v source.
+When the pump starts, this generates a voltage drop that makes the Raspberry Pi reboot...
+> In this configuration, the booster and its LiPo battery are acting as a buffer on the power supply line.
+> I was not able to work around this problem with capacitors (which does not mean it is not possible)...

 > _Note_: wires are shown on top of the Bonnet, they are actually _under_ it.

-> _Warning_: powering the pump _and_ the Raspberry Pi from the same source can be challenging.
-The voltage
-> drops when the pump starts, and the Raspberry Pi can very well shutdown.
-This
-> is why there is a capacitor in the circuit, acting as a buffer, to avoid a too steep voltage drop when the pump starts.

 | Bonnet top | Bonnet bottom |
 |:----------:|:-------------:|